umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export.md

  - `PropertyTypeMigratorBase`

 {% hint style="info" %}
-Determining whether the property editor has changed is done by comparing the `PropertyEditorAliases` dictionary (containing editor aliases for each content property) stored in the content artifact to the current content type/data type configuration.
+Property editor changes are determined by comparing the `PropertyEditorAliases` dictionary (containing editor aliases for each content property) stored in the content artifact to the current Content Type/Data Type configuration.
 {% endhint %}

 ### Registering migrators